sankBalde/portfolio/website_react/docs/deployment/README.md

 ## Introduction

-This document provides an overview of deployment processes and practices for bjornmelin-platform-io.
+This document provides an overview of deployment processes and practices for abdoulaye-platform-io.

 ## Deployment Architecture